 CZM’s mission is to balance the impact of human activities with the protection of coastal and marine resources through planning, public involvement, education, research, and sound resource management.
 To achieve these goals, as well as to meet the needs of municipal officials, property owners, educators, and others in the coastal community, CZM maintains a range of programs.
 The accomplishments for each CZM program area are listed below.

 - Massachusetts Ocean Management Plan Review and Amendment - Under the Oceans Act of 2008, EEA is required to review the Massachusetts Ocean Management Plan at least every five years.
 The original ocean plan, which was released in 2009, established protections for critical marine habitat and important water-dependent uses in the Massachusetts Ocean Planning Area and set siting and performance standards for specific ocean-based development.
 As with the development of the original ocean plan, CZM led the plan review and update effort on behalf of EEA, working closely with the Ocean Advisory Commission and Ocean Science Advisory Council.
 In March, workshops were conducted to present and solicit feedback on findings and recommendations by the six technical work groups (habitat, fisheries, sediment resources, recreational and cultural services, transportation and navigation, and energy and infrastructure).
 In September, EEA released the Draft Massachusetts Ocean Management Plan, September 2014 for public review, hearings, and a 60-day public comment period.
 This draft presented the first formal amendment of the Commonwealth’s ocean plan.
 Following the release of the draft, five regional public meetings were held to solicit input.
 Working closely with the Ocean Advisory Commission and the Ocean Science Advisory Council, and within the context of the input received from stakeholders and the public, CZM revised and finalized the 2015 Massachusetts Ocean Management Plan, which was released on January 6, 2015.
-For more information on the review and update process, see the EEA press release and www.mass.gov/eea/mop, which also includes links to the final 2015 ocean plan, 2009 ocean plan, 2014 draft plan, data, and other relevant documents.
+For more information on the review and update process, see www.mass.gov/eea/mop, which includes links to the final 2015 ocean plan, 2009 ocean plan, 2014 draft plan, data, and other relevant documents.